OrdnanceSurvey/Boundary-Line-stylesheets/Geopackage stylesheets/ESRI stylesheets (LYR)/README.md

 # Boundary-Line

-These are LYR files for Boundary-Line in ESRI Shapefile format for use in ESRI ArcGIS.
+These are LYR files for Boundary-Line in Geopackage format for use in ESRI ArcGIS.

 *They have been designed to work with the data in its Layered supply*